leestevetk/WoL.sh/README.md

 ## Download
 - The latest version of WoL.sh is 0.1 (Pre-release).
-- [Click here to download](https://leesteve.tk/WoL.sh/WoL.sh) the latest version of WoL.sh.
+- [Click here to download](https://leesteve.tk/WoL.sh/WoL.sh) the latest version of WoL.sh, or browse older versions [here](https://github.com/leestevetk/WoL.sh/releases).
-- *For old releases, please check out the project's [GitHub releases page](https://github.com/leestevetk/WoL.sh/releases).*

 ## Compatibility
 WoL.sh should *(but is not guaranteed to)* work on __Mac__ or __Linux__ systems.
 The author used this utility from a macOS 10.15.3 system to wake up a Windows 10 PC.